 26 February – The Department of Environment (DoE), in partnership with the National Roads Authority (NRA) and Caribbean Utilities Company, Ltd. (CUC), is pleased to announce that the Cayman Islands is taking its first steps to make our public roads more “turtle-friendly”.

 The DoE, using money from the Cayman Islands Environmental Protection Fund, will purchase 40 new streetlights to be installed along roads adjacent to important turtle nesting beaches.
-Similar turtle-friendly lights have been used successfully in other jurisdictions to reduce sea turtle hatchling mortality, while safely illuminating both roadways and beachfront properties.
+Many had already considered safety barriers to help with this, but similar turtle-friendly lights have been used successfully in other jurisdictions to reduce sea turtle hatchling mortality, while safely illuminating both roadways and beachfront properties.

 The turtle-friendly street lights are part of a trial effort the partner agencies are undertaking to lessen the rate of sea turtle misorientations on Grand Cayman’s beaches.